Tomb Raider: Tourist “Discovers” 350-Year-Old-Vault in Boston By Falling Into History

 For full story, click here.

-3 Responses to “Tomb Raider: Tourist “Discovers” 350-Year-Old-Vault in Boston By Falling Into History”
+3 thoughts on “Tomb Raider: Tourist “Discovers” 350-Year-Old-Vault in Boston By Falling Into History”

 you dont know how right you are.
 I am an engineer and the county that I practice in is very harsh.
 I had a home owner call me yesterday and tell me that the county had issued a notice of violation for importing top soil for his garden. it could cost up to $6,000 in engineering fees plus county fines for him to satisfy the requirements of the violation.